 Working in the UK

-The Employer Liaison Team undertakes initiatives to attract employment/ project opportunities into the Business School.
-Information about vacancies and other openings will be made available on Careers in Business Online and on Business School noticeboards as well as through the
+Our Employer Liaison Team regularly undertakes initiatives to attract employment/ project opportunities into the Business School.
+You can find information about vacancies and other openings on Careers in Business Online and on Business School noticeboards, as well as through the

-Careers Events and Workshops
+Careers events and workshops

 Using the Careers and Employability Centre